jasmineh8510/apcsa-freedom-project/README.md

 ## Implications
 ##### PROS
 * Just like any other game, it is meant to give simple fun to anyone who would like to play it.
+* Socially, games are fun for individuals and groups of people who can bond over them

 ##### CONS
 * Other than enjoyment there may not be any significant benefits.